Iguana2024/sprint3/README.md

 * [Credits](#credits)

 ## Introduction
 Welcome to the IGD Application!
-The purpose of the IGD Application is to offer users a user-friendly solution for making decisions about data sharing.
+The purpose of the IGD Application is to offer a user-friendly solution for making decisions about data sharing.
 By presenting clear options to grant or reject permission for data storage, the application allows users to maintain control over their personal information.

 ### Target Audience
 - **Developers** are interested in exploring the codebase, contributing to the project, or integrating the application with other systems.